Ici Picardie

 ici Picardie is one of the public service regional radio stations of France Bleu.
 It serves the departments of Somme, most of Oise and Aisne, and is also accessible in the south of Pas-de-Calais.

 History

 The station began broadcasting in 1985 under the name Radio France Picardie before the creation of France Bleu in 2000.

 Since May 2016, France Bleu Picardie has been broadcasting its programs in Beauvais and northern Oise.

-In 6 January 2025, into ici in France Bleu Picardie changed name is ici Picardie.
+On 6 January 2025, into ici in France Bleu Picardie changed name is ici Picardie.